 Przegryź (Take a bite / bite through) has been a culinary wonder on the Warsaw map for 10 years now.
 The restaurant, serving mostly new and seasonal Polish cuisine, belongs to Piotr Najsztub, a Polish publicist and journalist.
 The menu involves some classic Polish dishes though, like rosół (chicken soup), pierogi (dumplings) and great cakes.

 Recently they served lovely asparagus in every possible form: creamed, with egg, on toast.
+There is a seasonal menu, and for the summer you get i.e. Polish potatoes or a very Polish plant bób (broad bean), paired with guacamole.
 Also their soups, salads, fish and meat are pleasingly composed with the freshest ingredients and beautifully served.
-Also, you will definitely fall in love with their cakes, accompanied by a great coffee.
+Also, you will definitely fall in love with their cakes, accompanied by great coffee.

-The thing I absolutely love about the place is that they accept dogs.
-They also cook for them: small, middle or big portions can be ordered from the waiter / waitress just as any other dish served here.
-The prices of the dogs’ food are ok, about 12 PLN for the middle portion.
+The thing I love about the place is that they accept dogs.
+They also cook for them: small, middle or big portions can be ordered from the waiter just like any other dish served here.